tstillwell/appengine_multiblog/README.md

 #### A responsive blog built for multiple users
 ___

-Easily allows multiple users to sign up and blog.
+Easily allow multiple users to sign up and blog.
-Sign up is not walled or gated so **anyone** can sign up and post directly to the front page out of the box.
+Registration is not walled or gated so **anyone** can sign up and post directly to the front page by default.

 Uses Google App Engine and runs on the standard (free) environment and can be deployed to app engine in less than a mintue.